daveraja/bash-hacks/README.md

 bash-hacks
 ===========

 Some hacks to make life easier in bash.
-Firstly, defines a shell script that implements a simple notion of *modules*.
-Then, provides some standard modules.
+The first hack is to provide a script that implements a simple notion of *modules*.
+This is then used to provide useful user modules.

 Module boostrapping
 -------------------

-Provides some bash *modules* containing various support functions.
-Since, bash itself doesn't have a built-in notion of modules a simple one with provided by *modules_bootstrap.sh*.
+Since, bash itself doesn't have a built-in notion of modules a simple one is provided by *modules_bootstrap.sh*.
 A module is simply a shell script ending in *.sh*.
 The name of module is the filename without the ending *.sh*.

-To usea module it needs to be loaded (imported).
+To use a module it needs to be loaded (imported).
 There are two basic functions to import modules:

      mbimport <module_name> [module_arguments]